 The annual Escape from Alcatraz is a date every serious triathlete circles on their calendar.
 That’s because, all-in, this San Francisco triathlon is just really awesome.
 You’ll be ferried out to Alcatraz Island, home of the famous penitentiary and site of the legendary escape.
 From there, they kick you and your wetsuit off the boat to start your journey.
 You’ll swim 1.5-miles to the Bay, bike 18 miles (often uphill), and run eight miles with Golden Gate Bridge in the background.
 Only then can you say you’ve officially escaped.

 If you thought trail running was fun, try adding some competitive drinking.
-Burning Can’s The Beer Relay will have you running trails in Austin, Lyons (north of Boulder), and Brevard, NC –the three brewery locations of Oskar Blues, maker of magical craft brews.
+Burning Can’s The Beer Relay will have you running trails in Lyons (north of Boulder), CO and Brevard, NC – at locations of Oskar Blues, maker of magical craft brews.
 Run a five-kilometer lap around the trail, then chug a beer.
 Down them all and deduct two minutes from your (or your team’s) time.
 Each course is beautiful, and the beer goes down so smooth.
 The catch?
 After each lap and beer slam, you’ll run through a “sobriety test”, obstacles that can really trip you up after a few Dale’s Pale Ales.